Bitsea/Occtet-Curator/occtet-nats/README.md

 `docker exec -it b5946a233546 sh`
 `ollama pull qwen3:30b`

+Note that the ai based services will not start correctly without a model, so download it first.

 Once you have built and installed all docker images locally (see above), you can start everything with `docker-compose up -d`